acgd-webdev-5/interactive-wireframe-check-in/README.md

 ---
-summary: 'A quick check-in to see how your interactive wireframes are progressing and give any feedback & improvements.'
+summary: 'Get critiques from at least 3 peers & the teacher and determine your grade.'
-time: '5 minutes'
+time: '1 hour'
 deliverables: 'Working website'
 ---

-# Interactive wireframe check-in
+# Interactive wireframe critique

 ## Overview

-- Show the progress of your wireframes to the teacher in class.
-- There should be significant progress.

-*These things would count as a failure:*

-- Nothing started or only started in class
-- Only the files are created
-- Some HTML but no CSS

----

-## Hand in

-Nothing.
-Your wireframes will be checked during class time.
+Time in class to complete the “Hand-in” component of the Interactive wireframe assignment.